Grant funding for community projects

-If you are a non-profit making voluntary/community group based in the Scottish Borders, we can help you to apply for grant funding to fund your community project.
+If you are a non-profit making voluntary/community group or social enterprise based in the Scottish Borders, we can help you to apply for grant funding to fund your community project.

 To be able to apply for grants you should: